Question Types

 Geometry Types

-If you have set a project boundary (in Configuration > Project Settings) this option allows you to restrict the addition of records to within the bounds of the project.
+If you have set a project boundary (see our document on how to do this), this option allows you to restrict the addition of records to within the bounds of the project.

 Coordinate Projection